gauthiercler/logistic-regression/README.md

-# Pseudo neural network logistic regression classifier from scratch
+# Logistic regression classifier from scratch

 Implementation of a logistic regression classifier ([wiki](https://en.wikipedia.org/wiki/Logistic_regression)) based on a neural network mindset.